hongsukchoi/smplify-x/README.md

 |   |   |-- cam_N
 ```

 The camera paramter format of `cam_params_final.json` should follow below.
 The example file is provided in our root.
+I (Hongsuk Choi) used [this](https://github.com/hongsukchoi/MultiCamCalib) for the calibration.

 ```
 {
     "0": {